The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Stack AI — Best for regulated enterprises.
 HIPAA, SOC 2, ISO 27001, and on-prem deployment for healthcare, finance, and defense.

 n8n — Best for technical teams.
-Open-source, self-hostable, with code + no-code flexibility and execution-based pricing.
+Open-source, self-hostable, with code plus no-code flexibility and execution-based pricing.

 Relevance AI — Best for sales and GTM.
 Purpose-built AI agents for prospecting, lead qualification, and pipeline management with multi-agent workforces.